What’s your post-IPO stock liquidation strategy?

 - Selling everything at once the first day the lockup ends.
 Market timing is notoriously tough and usually leads to mixed or disappointing outcomes.
-Especially for highly publicized IPOs like Uber, Lyft, and Snap, the market closely tracks the blackout period in anticipation of a tsunami of new shares that can result in downward price pressure on the stock.
+Especially for highly publicized IPOs like Uber, Lyft, and Snap, the market closely tracks the blackout period in anticipation of a surge of new shares.
+This can result in downward price pressure on the stock.
 Consider a strategy that balances systematically liquidating shares with the pros and cons of waiting for long-term capital gains.

 - Locking in high fixed costs on a new lifestyle asset.
-If your finances haven’t materially changed aside from the windfall, buying an expensive new home, car, or boat with the proceeds could have a negative impact on your cash flows and limit your ability to save in the future.
+Have your finances changed, aside from the windfall?
+If not, buying an expensive new home, car, or boat could have a negative impact on your cash flows and limit your ability to save in the future.
 (Who wants to downgrade from a Tesla, anyways?)
 Simple message: lifestyle inflation can erode your wealth over time, leaving you worse off in the long run.

 - Selling and staying in cash for an extended period of time.
-Unless you have a short-term cash need, there’s probably no good reason to keep a large lump sum in a bank account – especially a checking account.
+Unless you need money soon, it likely doesn’t make sense to keep a pile of cash in a bank account.
 Lacking a plan for reinvestment is a big risk, the opportunity cost can be steep.
 Consider working with a fee-only wealth advisor to develop a diversified investment strategy.